StackStorm/st2docs/docs/source/install/config/config.rst

 and running st2auth and st2api as WSGI apps via gunicorn/uwsgi. |st2| nginx configurations
 can be found at ``/etc/nginx/sites-enabled/st2*.conf``.

-``st2auth`` and ``st2api`` can also run using a built-in simple Python server.
-This is used for development and strongly discouraged for any production.
-Be aware that some settings in /etc/st2.conf are only effective when running in development mode, and don't apply when running under WSGI servers.
+Be aware that some settings in /etc/st2/st2.conf (specifically, service host and port) are only effective when running in development mode, and don't apply when running under WSGI servers.
 Refer to the comments in
 :github_st2:`st2.conf.sample <conf/st2.conf.sample>`.

 Configure MongoDB